Linguistic Collapse: Neural Collapse in (Large) Language Models: Limitations

 \section{Limitations}

-While to the best of our knowledge, no previous work has studied realistic stochastic token prediction, it is possible that the quantities that we measure are not perfectly suited for $\mathcal{NC}$ in language modeling.
+\paragraph{Neural collapse} While to the best of our knowledge, no previous work has studied realistic stochastic token prediction, it is possible that the quantities that we measure are not perfectly suited for $\mathcal{NC}$ in language modelling.
+As we described in \S \ref{ss:nc}, the $\mathcal{NC}$ framework does not translate neatly to the language modelling space due to many adverse conditions, so full convergence to $\mathcal{NC}$ in the TPT was highly improbable.
+This paper leaves much room for future work to better adapt $\mathcal{NC}$ for next-token prediction, which we discuss further in Section \ref{sec:discuss}.

-Our work is on causal language modeling in its most basic form.
-We did not conduct experiments into encoding, multi-modal, or instruction-tuned models.
+\paragraph{Language modelling} Our work focused on autoregressive pre-training in its most basic form.
+We did not conduct experiments into encoder, multi-modal, or instruction-tuned models.
+Post-training techniques such as supervised fine-tuning, reinforcement learning with human feedback \citep{ziegler2020finetuninglanguagemodelshuman} or direct preference optimization \citep{NEURIPS2023_a85b405e} are also out-of-scope.
+This paper uses validation CE loss as the sole indicator of performance, leaving out any downstream task evaluations.

-The models that we used in our permutation test (\S \ref{res:seeds}, Table 1) are only of single small architecture.
-Therefore, our results on scale-independent $\mathcal{NC}$ do not necessarily translate to larger models.
+\paragraph{Confounder of model scale} The models that we used in our permutation test (\S \ref{res:seeds}, Table 1) are only of a single small architecture trained for one epoch with relatively weak weight regularization ($\beta=0.0005$).
+Therefore, our experimental results on scale-independent links between $\mathcal{NC}$ and generalization may not necessarily translate to larger models.
+Further investigation on (foundation) LLMs orders of magnitude larger than our CLMs trained with modern NLP methods would provide more robust insight into any direct correlations.